EnterpriseCharacteristicsESSnetBigData/S4SGoogleSearch/README.md

 ##Installation
-Copy the file 'googlesearch-1.0.0.tgz' in your project directory and run:
+Copy the file 'googlesearch-1.0.0.tgz' into your project directory and run:

 `npm install googlesearch-1.0.0.tgz`